joshhornby/joshhornby.github.io/_posts/2026-01-23-your-first-90-days-as-tech-lead.md

 ## Common mistakes

-### Changing too much too fast

-You don't have the context yet.
-Changes made in ignorance create problems you can't predict.
+Changing too much too fast.
+You don't have the context yet, and changes made without it create problems you can't predict.

-### Trying to stay an IC

-You got promoted because you were a good engineer.
-It's tempting to keep doing what made you successful.
-But your job has changed.
+Trying to stay an IC.
+You got promoted because you were a good engineer, so it's tempting to keep doing what made you successful.
+But the job has changed.
 If you're still writing most of the code, you're not doing the tech lead job.
-As I covered in [What is a Tech Lead?](/what-is-a-tech-lead), your goal is to be a multiplier, not a bottleneck.
+As I covered in [What is a Tech Lead?](/what-is-a-tech-lead), your goal is to be a multiplier rather than a bottleneck.

-### Avoiding difficult conversations

-There's probably something you need to address that you've been putting off.
-A performance issue, a team dynamic problem, a stakeholder who needs pushback.
+Avoiding difficult conversations.
+There's probably something you've been putting off, whether that's a performance issue, a team dynamic or a stakeholder who needs pushback.
 The longer you wait, the harder it gets.

-### Going dark on your manager

-New tech leads often stop communicating upward, assuming their manager will reach out if needed.
-They won't, or they'll reach out when it's too late.
-Proactive communication builds trust and catches problems early.
+Going dark on your manager.
+New tech leads often stop communicating upward, assuming their manager will reach out if they need something.
+They won't, or they'll reach out when it's already too late.

-### Solving problems for people instead of with them

-It's faster to just fix things yourself.
-But you're teaching people to wait for you.
-Help them solve problems so they can solve the next one alone.
+Solving problems for people instead of with them.
+It's faster to fix things yourself, but you're teaching people to wait for you.
+Help them solve the problem so they can solve the next one alone.

 ## What success looks like